Walgreens The Thread

 Can you get measles if you’ve been vaccinated?

-According to the CDC, very few people who get two doses of measles vaccine will still get measles if exposed to the measles virus.
-Even though measles has been essentially eliminated in the U.S., measles outbreaks still occur when the infection is brought into our country.
-This occurs when unvaccinated Americans or foreign visitors get measles while they’re abroad and then bring the disease back with them.
+According to the Centers for Disease Control and Prevention (CDC), very few people who get two doses of the measles vaccine will still get measles if exposed to the measles virus.
+Even though measles has been essentially eliminated in the U.S., measles outbreaks can still occur in communities where immunization rates are low or when the infection is brought into the country.
+This occurs when unvaccinated Americans or travelers are exposed to measles while traveling and then bring the disease back with them.
 It can also occur when children are not vaccinated.
 Even though the vaccine is made from a weakened live virus, you cannot get measles from the vaccine.

 What is the measles vaccine schedule?